sdn-sense/sdn-sense.github.io/Operations.md

 SiteRM Frontend allows you to delete host from SiteRM Frontend.
 This is useful when you want to remove host from SiteRM Frontend, but keep it in the network.
 This can be done under **Frontend Configuration** section on the WEB UI.

+# Ansible tester and cleaner
+To test that ansible plugin is working correctly, you can run the following command:
+* Enter your FE docker/Kubernetes pod container and run the following command: `siterm-ansible-runner`.
+It has the following options:
+  * -h, --help     show this help message and exit
+  * --printports   Run ansible and print ports for rm-configs.
+  * --dumpconfig   Run ansible and dump configuration received from ansible.
+  * --cleanswitch  Run ansible and print commands to clean switch.
+  * --fulldebug    Run ansible with full debug output.

 # Network devices debugging

 In case you want to debug and see all actions performed on your network devices, you can use the following commands: